Nandaka/DanbooruDownloader/readme.txt

 Change Log:
 =============================
+- DanbooruDownloader20121217
+  - Update ExtendedWebClient to parse default configuration from application settings.

 - DanbooruDownloader20121026
   - Change matching mode for Tag Blacklist to equals ignore case.
   - Add option to use Regex for Tag Blacklist and Tag Ignore.